Step 1: Revoke Credentials and Access Control

 Some terminations are not amicable, however, and those require immediate action.
 The IT department must implement an emergency revocation procedure that involves the instantaneous deactivation of all of the employee’s access credentials across the school’s or district’s systems.
 Immediate action minimizes the risk of retaliatory actions or data breaches, which are heightened concerns in such scenarios.

 Under these circumstances, real-time synchronization and access control tools are not just beneficial, they are crucial.
-Platforms like Okta or OneLogin facilitate immediate, systemwide access revocation, precluding the potential for maliciously compromised data or systems.
+Platforms such as Okta or OneLogin facilitate immediate, systemwide access revocation, precluding the potential for maliciously compromised data or systems.
 Additionally, the IT department should conduct a prompt audit of digital access, ensuring the former employee hasn’t created any backdoor entry points.
 This emergency process, though necessary only occasionally, underscores the need for robust security protocols that can respond swiftly to high-risk situations.

 Step 2: Manage Data and Identify What Needs Archiving